Best External Hard Drives for Mac iMore 2021

 - A little expensive per storage

-Best Capacity: Western Digital My Book (8 TB)
+Best capacity: Western Digital My Book (6 TB)

 While portability is not the Western Digital My Book's strong suit and it needs a separate power source, it does offer 256-AES encryption when you download its easy-to-use security software.
 It ensures all your important files and documents stay private.

-If you're looking for a drive that has lots of space, os you don't have to have multiple as your storage needs grow, look no further.
+If you're looking for a drive with lots of space, so you don't need multiple as your storage needs grow, look no further.

 - Lots of storage